SAP-archive/teched2021-ANA260/exercises/Section 4 - Theme and Style/README.md

 ![4-81](https://user-images.githubusercontent.com/92877810/138519458-b84593df-5598-42c8-8fa4-b21dd7955c5d.png)

-👉Now that we have stylized our story, users can choose to preview their responsive page in a variety of device formats.
+🚩Now that we have stylized our story, users can choose to preview their responsive page in a variety of device formats.
 We know that our executives will be consuming this dashboard on multiple devices.
 Thus, we want to make sure the dashboard looks great when displayed on mobile.

 ![4-82](https://user-images.githubusercontent.com/92877810/138519459-c8fa636e-afa7-4c1e-a698-7a508c0442c9.png)